Deck Cost Calculator guide

 What this calculator is solving

 The Deck Cost Calculator is a rough planning tool.
-It estimates a deck surface allowance, then adds railing and stairs so you can compare early scope ideas.
+It prices the deck surface from your own cost per square foot, then adds railing and stairs so you can compare early scope ideas before asking for quotes.

 The formula in plain language

-In plain language: The calculator multiplies deck area by a waste factor and cost per square foot, then adds railing cost and stair allowance.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses deck area = length x width, adjusted decking area = deck area x (1 + waste percent / 100), decking cost = adjusted decking area x deck cost per square foot, railing cost = railing linear feet x railing cost per foot, and rough total = decking cost + railing cost + stair allowance.
+The examples on the page are there so you can compare your inputs with a deck budget example before copying the answer.

 How to read the answer